gsidh761/packman/README.md

 2. Run the package using ~/rpm/usr/local/bin/[package_name]

 **Troubleshooting:**
-Q. Command not found
+1. Q: Command not found
-A. Just start another terminal session or restart your SSH session
+1. A: Just start another terminal session or restart your SSH session

 **Todo:**
 1. Uninstall packages